sigmacomputing/sigmaquickstarts/site/sigmaguides/src/input_tables_use_cases/input_tables_use_cases.md

 <img src="assets/it4.png" width="800"/>

-Add a new Input Table to the Page and rename it `Shopify Data`.
+Add a new `Empty Input Table` to the Page.

 <img src="assets/it1.png" width="600"/>

+Use the `Sigma Sample Database`.

+Rename the new Input Table `Shopify Data`.

 Copy all rows and columns from the downloaded Excel file and paste them into the new Input Table as we did in the first use case.